quicbit-js/test-kit/readme.md

 ## t.str()

+    t.str(value)

+Returns a string representation of value.
 A simple but crude string transform based on JSON.stringify()

 ## t.lines()